ntustison/ANTsXUKBBPublic/Text/methods.md

 ### Brain tissue volumes

-The ANTsXNet deep learning libraries for Python and R (ANTsPyNet and ANTsRNet, respectively) were recently described in [@Tustison:2021aa] where they were evaluated in terms of multi-site cortical thickness estimation.
+The ANTsXNet deep learning libraries for Python and R (ANTsPyNet and ANTsRNet, respectively) were evaluated in terms of multi-site cortical thickness estimation [@Tustison:2021aa].
 This extends previous work [@Tustison:2014ab;@Tustison:2019aa] in replacing key pipeline components with deep learning variants.
 For example, a trained network, denoted _Deep Atropos_, replaced the original Atropos algorithm [@Avants:2011uf] for six-tissue segmentation (CSF, gray matter, white matter, deep gray matter, cerebellum, and brain stem) similar to functionality for whole brain deep learning-based brain extraction.

 <!--
 [^3]:  Note that the original diffeomorphic registration-based cortical thickness